Escambia County, Alabama: History

 Historic American Indian tribes in the area included the Muskogean-speaking Creek, Choctaw, and Alabama, who had inhabited the lands for centuries and had many settlements.
 The former two tribes were among those in the Southeast whom the European-American settlers called the Five Civilized Tribes, as they adopted some European-American cultural ways.
 Many of their members had close working relationships with traders and settlers moving into the area in the early 19th century.
-Most of these nations were forced to cede their lands to the United States and to remove in the 1830s to Indian Territory west of the Mississippi River.
+Following the 1814 Treaty of Fort Jackson, several Creek families, including the Colberts, Gibsons, Manacs and Weatherfords, secured small reservations from federal government in the vicinity of present-day Poarch.
+Members of these families had remained friendly towards the United States during the Creek wars of 1813 and 1814.
+In 1836, the federal government permitted several additional Creek families to secured reservations.

 Escambia County was organized and established after the American Civil War, on December 10, 1868, during the Reconstruction era.
 The state legislature created it from parts of Baldwin and Conecuh counties, to the west and north, respectively.
 The area was part of the coastal plain.
 It was largely agricultural into the 20th century.

 The county is subject to heavy winds and rains due to seasonal hurricanes.
 In September 1979, the county was declared a disaster area due to damage from Hurricane Frederic.
 It was declared a disaster area again in September 2004 due to damage from Hurricane Ivan.

 In the 20th century, the Poarch Band of Creek Indians organized to gain recognition as a tribe, and established a government under a written constitution.
+The federal government recognized the Boarch Band on August 11, 1984.
 It had control of some lands that were taken into trust on their behalf by the federal government as part of the federal recognition process.
 It is the only federally recognized tribe in the state.
 Since the late 20th century, they have developed three gaming resorts to generate revenues for tribal health and welfare.

 In addition, Alabama has recognized nine tribes, generally descendants of Choctaw, Creek, and Cherokee Native Americans who had historically lived here.